rkuyo/passport-jwt-server/README.md

 # auth-server
-JWT authentication server boilerplate.

-Local authentication server with a custom passport strategy (no password encryption).
+Authentication server with Passport using passport-jwt strategy (no password encryption).